 There were two different choices when it came to the colour of this concealer and I went for ‘fair‘.
 I thought that the lighter concealer would work better on my red spots.
 But now I think it’s a little bit too light, however after blending in you cannot see that.
 If I was buying this concealer again I would definitely pick a shade darker, the ‘medium‘ version.
 So these are the two main choices you have when it comes to colour/shade and I am not sure whether it’s enough choice for all the different skin colours out there.
 But you don’t normally use concealers on their own anyway – normally you add a natural foundation on top or a settling powder, so if the colour is not exactly right for your skin, you can still make it work.

 In terms of the coverage, I had quite high expectations as it’s marketed as a high-coverage concealer.
 But I was slightly disappointed.
 From my experience, I would say that the Odylique concealer is light- to medium-coverage concealer, not exactly a high-coverage concealer.
 But it’s really how you use it that makes a difference and gives you different coverage.
-If you have a big red spot on your face, for example, you can apply the concealer directly onto the spot but don’t try to apply it like a face cream and spread it across the surrounding area if you want a better coverage.
-For the best coverage, simply gently tap your skin, allowing concealer to blend in and that’s it.
-This gives you a medium coverage on a red spot (in my opinion) which you can conceal even further by adding natural foundation on top.
+If you have a big red spot on your face, for example, you can apply the concealer directly onto the spot but don’t try to apply it like a face cream and spread it across the surrounding area if you want better coverage.
+For the best coverage, simply gently tap your skin, allowing the concealer to blend in and that’s it.
+This gives you a medium coverage on a red spot (in my opinion) which you can conceal even further by adding a natural foundation on top.
 In this way, the blemish will be perfectly concealed.

 For dark circles, you simply glide the concealer underneath your eyes.
 It’s quite soft and glides easily so it won’t stretch your delicate eye area.
 The dark circles definitely look toned down after the application.

-What I really like about this natural concealer is that it doesn’t only conceal but it also helps skin to heal as it contains zinc, calendula and moisturising oils.
+What I really like about this natural concealer is that it doesn’t only conceal but it also helps the skin to heal as it contains zinc, calendula and moisturising oils.

 When on the skin, it looks quite natural (not cakey) and the staying power is really good too.
 I normally don’t feel the need to re-apply throughout the day.
 This means that it should last you for a quite long time.